earthchie/BlindSignature.js/README.md

 # Usage

-1. Signer prepare keypair, then give `publicKeyPem` to Author.
+1. The Signer prepares a keypair, then give `publicKeyPem` to the Author.

 ```javascript
 const keypair = forge.pki.rsa.generateKeyPair(2048);